-The standard content filtering protocol would immediately block the employee’s access to betonline[.]ag since it is considered a gambling site.
-The other three websites, on the other hand, could be permitted, since they do not belong to the blacklisted categories.
-As such, the office staff can access the first three domains.
+Standard content filtering protocols would most likely immediately block the employee’s access to sportsbettingdime[.]com since it is considered a gambling site.
+The other two websites, on the other hand, could be permitted, since they do not belong to the blacklisted categories.
+As such, the office staff can access the first two domains.
 But are these websites safe?
 Let’s find out by adding one more step—a domain reputation check.

-The three websites are hosted on known malicious domains on various malware data feeds.
-As such, although they fall under whitelisted categories, they are not safe to visit.
+Among the three domains, therefore, only whoisxmlapi[.]com should be allowed access to your network.
+4011sagesave[.]info is a known malicious domain listed on at least two malware databases (VirusTotoal and PhishTank).
+As such, although it falls under whitelisted website categories, it is clearly not safe to visit.
 As an additional layer of protection to blacklisting website categories, it may also be a good idea to block access to websites that are listed on any threat feed aided by a domain reputation checker.

 Some may argue that since the domain reputation check already reveals many things about a website, the categorization process could be skipped altogether.
 However, that is not the case.
-In our hypothetical scenario, for instance, the office staff member would be immediately be prevented from accessing betonline[.]ag since the domain falls under “Gambling.”
+In our hypothetical scenario, for instance, the office staff member would be immediately be prevented from accessing sportsbettingdime[.]com since the domain falls under Poker and Professional Gambling.
 If you ignore the categorization step but rely on a domain reputation check, access to the said website could be granted due to the following reasons:

-- Betonline[.]ag is not listed on any malware data feed and so it would be deemed safe to visit.
+- Sportsbettingdime[.]com is not listed on any malware data feed and so it would be deemed safe to visit.

-- Although the API detected that the domain is registered in an offshore country, the country (United Kingdom) is not considered a hotbed for threats.
+- Although Domain Reputation API says the domain is registered in an offshore country, along with other warnings, it is not listed on a malware feed.

 Bottom line: Check Website Reputation & Trust with the Right Intelligence Sources